IRP-TU-BS/python-goal-babbling/README.md

 | Sequence         | A **collection of local goals** between two (global) goals.
 In kinematics terms, a sequence is a linear path of positions in task space along which the robot moves ('reaching motions') and along which training samples are generated.                            |
 | Epoch            | A **collection of multiple sequences**.
 The performance error on the provided test goals (+ optional additional goals) is calculated after a completed epoch.                                                                                                       |
 | Epoch Set        | A **collection of multiple epochs**.
 Allows e.g. changing Goal Babbling parameters or training goals during training.
 The best estimate per epoch set is recorded in a model store.                                                                                 |

+## Contributors

+* Nico Weil
+* Heiko Donat

+This package is based on the work of M. Rolf.